cperez08/dm-resolver/README.md

     // StartResolver resolves the domain  the firstime and starts the domain watcher if enabled and if the address is not an IP r.StartResolver()

-    // for knowing the current IPs stored  by the resolver r.IPs // return a list of string in the format host:port
+    // for knowing the current Addresses stored  by the resolver r.Addresses // return a list of string in the format host:port

     // for stopping the watcher
     r.Close()